-- PHYS 113 Waves, Thermodynamics and Materials 18 pts - (2) PHYS 114 Electrical and Quantum Physics 18 pts - (3) ENGR 102 Engineering Mechanics 18 pts
+- (1) COSC 121 Computer Science 1A - (2) PHYS 102 Engineering Physics B: Electromagnetism, Modern Physics and "How Things Work" - (3) ENGR 102 Engineering Mechanics and Materials Notes: - Candidates will be enrolled in PHYS 111 or PHYS 101 according to their performances in secondary school physics and mathematics with calculus courses (eg, NCEA or other approved qualifications). - Each of the Engineering Intermediate Courses is a prerequisite for the Engineering First Professional Course, so that a C- grade does not normally allow entry into the Engineering programmes.
+On the recommendation of the Dean of Engineering and Forestry, however, the examiners may pass

-- Candidates will be enrolled in PHYS 111 or PHYS 113 according to their performances in the Physics and Mathematics with Calculus papers taken for their secondary school qualifications (NCEA or other approved qualifications). - 2.
-Each of the Engineering Intermediate Courses is a prerequisite for the Engineering First Professional Course, so that a C- grade does not normally allow entry into the Engineering programmes.
-On the recommendation of the Dean of Engineering and Forestry, however, the examiners may pass a candidate in the Engineering Intermediate Examination as a whole, as a result of overall performance in the Intermediate courses. - A student may enquire from the Dean as to the Faculty's policy on restricted passes as described in the General Course and Examination Regulations. - Recommended courses for Chemical and Process Engineering elective: CHEM 112 General Chemistry B (18 pts).
+- a candidate in the Engineering Intermediate Examination as a whole, as a result of overall performance in the Intermediate courses. - A student may enquire from the Dean as to the Faculty's policy on restricted passes as described in the General Course and Examination Regulations. - Introductory courses (MATH 101, PHYS 111, CHEM 114) will not be considered for credit towards the BE(Hons).